Hexellate/Testing/brainstorming.md

 ## Random notes

+This repo will eventually be moved/renamed under the new name of HexLib

+HexLib will handle a variety of menial tasks that are important in an electron application (i.e. configs, window management etc...)
+It will be an internally used lib, although in future it may be cleaned up for general use

-Should background be a renderer or a child process??? tray should be a renderer because then it has access to browserwindow stuff... unless it can be done without?
+Should background be a renderer or a child process???
+~~tray should be a renderer because then it has access to browserwindow stuff... unless it can be done without?~~ - Tray is actually not separate process XD

 Probs stay with js, although ts needs proper consideration Maybe introduce flowtype? need flowtype for eslint then